 Matters covered in the Strategic Report and Financial Statements

 As permitted by paragraph 1A of schedule 7 to the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulations 2008 certain matters which are required to be disclosed in the Directors Report have been omitted as they are included in the Strategic Report on pages 14-17 and in notes 23 and 24 of the Financial Statements.
 These matters relate to principal risks and uncertainties which have been disclosed in the Strategic Report, Financial Risk Management which has been disclosed in note 22, and Events subsequent to the Statement of Financial Position which has been disclosed in note 24.

 The Corporate Governance Statement is published on our external website.

-The company gives full consideration to applications for employment from disabled persons where the candidate’s particular aptitudes and abilities are consistent with adequately meeting the requirements of the job.
+The Group gives full consideration to applications for employment from disabled persons where the candidate’s particular aptitudes and abilities are consistent with adequately meeting the requirements of the job.
 Opportunities are available to disabled employees for training, career development and promotion.

 Where existing employees become disabled, it is the Company’s policy to provide continuing employment wherever practicable in the same or an alternative position and to provide appropriate training to achieve this aim.